SkafteNicki/dtu_mlops/s1_development_environment/M4_deep_learning_software.md

 3. Implement your data setup in a script called `data.py`

 4. Implement training and evaluation of your model in `main.py` script.
-The `main.py` script should be able to take an additional argument indicating if the model should train or evaluate.
+The `main.py` script should be able to take an additional subcommands indicating if the model should train or evaluate.
 It will look something like this:
    ```
-   python main.py train
+   python main.py train --lr 1e-4
    python main.py evaluate trained_model.pt
    ```
    which can be implemented in various ways.

 To start you off, a very barebone version of each script is provided in the `final_exercise` folder.
+We have already implemented some logic, especially to make sure you can easily run different subcommands in for step 4.
+If you are interested in how this is done you can checkout this optional module on defining [command line interfaces (CLI)](../s10_extra/M_cli.md).
+We additionally also provide an `requirements.py` with suggestion to what packages are nessesary to complete the exercise.

+\
 As documentation that your model is actually working, when running in the `train` command the script needs to produce a single plot with the training curve (training step vs training loss).
 When the `evaluate` command is run, it should write the test set accuracy to the terminal.

-It is part of the exercise to not implement in notebooks as code development in the real life
-happens in script.
+It is part of the exercise to not implement in notebooks as code development in the real life happens in script.
 As the model is simple to run (for now) you should be able to complete the exercise on your laptop, even if you are only training on cpu.
-That said you are allowed to upload your scripts to your own "Google Drive" and then you can call your scripts from a google colab notebook, which is shown in the image below where all code is place in the `fashion_trainer.py` script and the colab notebook is just used to execute it.
+That said you are allowed to upload your scripts to your own "Google Drive" and then you can call your scripts from a google colab notebook, which is shown in the image below where all code is place in the `fashion_trainer.py` script and the Colab notebook is just used to execute it.

 ![colab](../figures/colab.PNG)